oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/mandelbrot/README.md

 The program output displays the compilation device and elapsed render time for the Mandelbrot image, which helps compare different offload implementations based on the complexity of the computation.

 The basic SYCL implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.

 ## Build the `Mandelbrot` Sample

 ### Setting Environment Variables
-For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+When working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures your compiler, libraries, and tools are ready for development.

 > **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >